DomView§

 For more information about this capability, please see this chapter section.
 And if you implement your own custom

-that performs its own rendering, take care to implement#_attach
+VieworDomViewthat performs its own rendering, take care to implement#_attachin addition to#_renderif you intend to use#attach.

 webserver) and pick the fragment (and all its subfragments) back up at near-zero